LoginRadius/engineering-portal/content/blog/how-to-fetch-a-remote-branch-using-git/index.md

 git fetch <remote-repository>
 ```

-This fetch command will fetch all remote branches and also stored all references/objects.
-Once all branches are loaded successfully, you can checkout the branch you are interested in, giving you a local working copy.
+This fetch command will fetch all remote branches and also store all references/objects.
+Once all branches are loaded successfully, you can checkout to the branch you are interested in, giving you a local working copy.
 Now you can inspect and play with code.

 Run this command